phfix/go-graphql-client/README.md

 ### Options

 There are extensible parts in the GraphQL query that we sometimes use.
-They are optional so that we shouldn't required them in the method.
+They are optional so we shouldn't require them in the method.
 To make it flexible, we can abstract these options as optional arguments that follow this interface.

 ```go
 type Option interface {